by Fiona Lane December 08, 2025

 With a little bit of preparation, your holiday can be stress-free for both you and your pet!
 Whether travelling together, staying home with a sitter, or heading to a kennel or cattery, remedies like BioPet Travel Well, Feeling Lonely, and Immune Plus – Pets can help your dog or cat feel calm, supported, and cared for while Cough KC and Cat Flu Plus can provide support for pets that come home feeling under the weather.

-Always follow dosing instructions.
-Our remedies are formulated to support the natural immune system of horses, pets, and livestock.
-We do not claim to treat, medicate or cure any health conditions.
-If you are worried an animal may be in pain or suffering please contact your veterinarian.
+General Disclaimer: Always follow dosing instructions.
+Our remedies are formulated to support the natural immune system of horses, pets, livestock, and people.
+We do not claim to treat, medicate, or cure any health conditions.
+If you are worried an animal may be in pain or suffering, please contact your veterinarian.